GobySoft/goby3/src/doc/markdown/doc999_switching_from_goby2.md

 ### Time

 - Time has been re-implemented in light of std::chrono.
 Because std::chrono doesn't support dates in C++14, we still support converting to and from boost::posix_time::ptime for this purpose.
 In addition, Boost Units quantities of time are supported for compatibility with DCCL units (http://www.libdccl.org/idl.html).
-The old time functions are availabled (but deprecated) by `#include <goby/time/legacy.h>` (instead of `#include <goby/common/time.h>`)
+The old time functions are available (but deprecated) by `#include <goby/time/legacy.h>` (instead of `#include <goby/common/time.h>`)
-- Use goby::time::SystemClock which is a simulation warpable version of std::chrono::system_clock for world-reference time.
+- Use `goby::time::SystemClock`, a simulation-warpable version of std::chrono::system_clock for world-reference time.
 - Use goby::time::SteadyClock which is a simulation warpable version of std::chrono::steady_clock for steady time tasks (when you don't want to deal with potential changes in the time due to NTP, etc.).

 ### MOOS